Family: Broward teen on ventilator with COVID planned to get vaccine before start of school

 “She’s intubated.
 She’s in an induced coma,” said her mother, Agnes Velasquez, who has also tested positive for COVID.

-Paulina’s family said she is a healthy teen who was afraid of the virus and always wore her mask.
+Paulina’s family said she is a healthy teen who was mindful of the virus and always wore her mask.

 “Today is our day nine in the hospital.
 Every day it’s harder and harder sitting at the bedside with my daughter, next to her, holding her hand,” said Agnes.

 “My sister always took precautions, and she made sure to always wear her mask everywhere.
 She was kind of scared of the virus, to be honest,” said her brother, Tomas Velasquez.
+“It’s actually really shocking to us.”

 Tomas said he and his sister are best friends.
-In their last phone conversation before she was taken to the hospital, she had asked him to receive the COVID vaccine.
+In their last phone conversation before she was taken to the hospital, she had asked him to get the COVID vaccine.

 “She started off with – she had trouble breathing, and she started kind of getting tired.
-She was telling my mom that she’s tired. she can’t walk,” he said, “so my mom took precautions and took her to the emergency room.”
+She was telling my mom that she’s tired, she can’t walk,” he said, “so my mom took precautions and took her to the emergency room.
+It happened in the blink of an eye.”

 The family learned she had COVID and pneumonia.
-Days later she was intubated and put on a ventilator.
+Days later, she was intubated and put on a ventilator.
+Hospital staff move the position of her body every 12 hours.

-Agnes said she has symptoms, but she’s not leaving her daughter’s side.
+Agnes said she has some symptoms, but she has not left her daughter’s side.

 “I do sit next to her bed and pray, hold her hand and just praying, asking God to heal her and bring her back to me as soon as possible,” said Agnes.